JosephPrichard/othello-ai/README.md

 Boards are given in a format similar to FEN.
 ex: `8E/8E/8E/3EBW3E/3EWB3E/8E/8E/8E/B` would be the start state for a given othello board.

-Board arguments are generally optional and default to using a global board if not provided.
+Board arguments are optional and default to using a global board if not provided.

 `$ quit`